softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 The Server receives network HTTP requests and sends them to the correct handler for processing.
 The server should also handle all unhandled exceptions that your application generates and return the appropriate HTTP status code.

+> [!IMPORTANT]
-⚠ For the pass off tests to work properly, your server class must be named `Server` and provide a `run` method that has a desired port parameter, and a `stop` method that shuts your HTTP server down.
+> For the pass off tests to work properly, your server class must be named `Server` and provide a `run` method that has a desired port parameter, and a `stop` method that shuts your HTTP server down.

 The starter code contains the `Server` class that you should use as the base for your HTTP server.
 For the pass off tests to work properly, you must keep the `Server` class in a folder named `server/src/main/java/server`, and do not remove the provided code.